Table of Contents

 - Filter and drink.
 You may add honey.

-Fennel tea can be given to babies in dose of 1 teaspoon to relieve abdominal gas and cramps.
+Fennel tea can be given to babies in a dose of 1 teaspoon to relieve abdominal gas and cramps.

 Contraindications, Interactions, Side-effects and Warnings FENNEL